 can go with the convenience of the local branch, or, I can choose to link my HSA to an account where I can better invest my funds and have more opportunity for growth.

 Right now my family is healthy and we don’t have many health-related expenses.

 So my goal was to fund my HSA to the limit, then invest the funds until needed.

 Hopefully, I will be able to leave the money in the HSA for years and let compound interest work its magic.

 If we need the funds for a major medical expense, then we can tap into them at that point.

 I Chose HSA Bank for my Health Savings Account

 I did a lot of research, and after comparing HSA providers, I decided to open an account with HSA Bank.

-Interest rates and investments.
-HSA BAnk also offeres fairly good interest rates on funds held within the savings account which are currently comprable to many online savings accounts.
+HSA Bank also offers fairly good interest rates on funds held within the savings account which are currently comparable to many online savings accounts.

 When I looked at my needs and compared HSA Bank to some of the other top options, I decided that I could avoid all monthly fees at HSA by maintaining a minimum amount in my account.